qtgql/qtgql/docs/tutorials/countries.md

 config = QtGqlConfig(graphql_dir=Path(__file__).parent, env_name="Countries")
 ```
-- `graphql_dir` - This would let qtgql know where to find your schema and operation definition.
+- `graphql_dir` - This would let QtGQL know where to find your schema and operation definition.
 - `env_name` - Will be used to namespace this schema at the generated code to avoid collisions
 with other potential schemas.